-- Vision Mission and Values & Co-operative Principles - 2020 Pandemic Issues on Staff & Members - Board focus and responsibilities - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them - All Board members are actively participating in board training - Strategic Initiatives - List of Board members, Terms and Years of Service were reported - 2020 Growth, Margin and Capital reported - ERM process and focus on risk areas were reported - Regulatory environment & Capital Standards were reported - Market Code & Privacy Code reports enclosed - A listing of all the staff, positions, years of service, as well as the locations they work. - Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies.
+- Vision Mission and Values & Co-operative Principles - 2021 Pandemic Issues. - Board focus and responsibilities - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them - All Board members are actively participating in board training - Strategic Initiatives - List of Board members, Terms and Years of Service were reported - 2021 Growth, Margin and Capital reported - Capital Ratios trending down - ERM process and focus on risk areas were reported - Regulatory environment & Capital Standards were reported - Market Code & Privacy Code reports enclosed - A listing of all the staff, positions, years of service, as well as the locations they work. - Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies.

-- Environmental Initiatives were reported along with a listing of Donations and Contributions the Credit Union and staff did in 2020.
-Over 1,300 volunteer hours were completed either in person or remotely as required due to the pandemic. - A summary of special community events Radius hosted in 2020.
+- Environmental Initiatives were reported along with a listing of Donations and Contributions the Credit Union and staff did in 2021.
+Over 1,300 volunteer hours were completed. - A summary of special community events Radius hosted in 2021.

-Nominating Committee Report Presented by Brenda Mazer:
+Nominating Committee Report Presented by Keith Bacon:

-Brenda Mazer provided a brief report on the composition and role of the Nomination Committee.
-She also spoke to the structure of the board and on the representation by district.
+Keith provided a brief report on the composition and role of the Nomination Committee.
+He also spoke to the structure of the board and on the representation by district.
 Election of Director Report was presented.